wri/forma-update/README.md

 1. If necessary, change the default table name in `runner.py` to match the new table you created.
 2. Run `main()` in `runner.py`.
-3. Swap out the existing `gfw2_forma table` for `gfw2_forma_ew`:
+3. Swap out the existing `gfw2_forma` table for `gfw2_forma_ew` using the web interface.
+DO NOT USE `ALTER TABLE` COMMANDS.
+They break things.
+This is what you're effectively doing, but don't do it this way!

 ```sql
 ALTER TABLE gfw2_forma RENAME TO gfw2_forma_bu;
 ALTER TABLE gfw2_forma_ew RENAME TO gfw2_forma;
 ```

-If something breaks and you need to switch things back, just run this:
+If something breaks and you need to switch things back, just change the names again.
+This is what you're doing:

 ```sql
 ALTER TABLE gfw2_forma RENAME TO gfw2_forma_ew;